JordanAclarke/Sports-talk-Web-Application/readme.md

 # Sportz-Talk !!

-For Project two, I decided to create a sportz social media app that allows users to create/comment on posts regarding their favorite sport.
+For Project two, I decided to create a sports social media app that allows users to create/comment on posts regarding their favorite sport.

 ## Project Links